+He was Returned.

+Being Returned in and of itself wasn’t a sin.
+After all, Returned came in Idris too--like the one she remembered as a child.
+There had been others, too, though they hadn’t come in her home village.
+Her father had usually traveled to the place where the event happened, visiting the individual who came back.

-Returned.
-They came in Idris too, though very infrequently.
-Her people took the Returned in, fed them, and rejoiced that Austre God of Colors had sent them back for a short time to say goodbye to their family.
-They died again quickly, after about a week, the life simply. . .fading from them.
-In Hallandren, they kept the Returned alive, feeding them on the souls of peasants, tearing away the Breath of hundreds each year. . . .
+In Idris, her people took the Returned in, fed them, and rejoiced that Austre God of Colors had sent them back for a short time to say farewell to their family.
+The Idrian Returned did not last long, however.
+After about a week, the life simply. . .faded from them.

+The Hallandren people, however, kept the Returned alive, feeding them on the souls of peasants, tearing away the Breath of hundreds of people each year. . . .

 Don’t think of that, Siri told herself forcefully.
-Yet, even as she tried to distract herself, those eyes stayed in her memory.
-Those black eyes, which almost seemed to glow in the firelight.
-She could feel them on her still, watching her, cold, almost emotionless.
-The stare of a man contemplating something odd, something he would inspect, use, then discard.
+Yet, as she tried to clear her mind, the God King’s eyes returned to her memory.
+Those black eyes, which had almost seemed to glow in the firelight.
+She could feel them on her still, watching her, as cold and black as the stones upon which she knelt.
+He’d looked at her like a man inspected something interesting, but unimportant.

-The fire crackled quietly, but otherwise, the room was silent.
+The fire crackled.
 Bluefingers had said that the King would knock for her.
 What if she missed it?
-But, she didn’t dare glance upward--not after the preparation she had received.
+But, she didn’t dare glance upward--not after what she’d been told.
+She’d already met his gaze once, if by accident.
+She couldn’t risk upsetting him further.

 She just continued to kneel in place, elbows on the ground, back beginning to ache.
 Why doesn’t he do something?

+Was he was displeased with her?
+Was she not as pretty as he’d desired, or was he--perhaps--angered that she’d met his eyes, then taken too long to undress?
+It would be particularly ironic if she offended him when trying, so hard, not to be her usual uncaring self.

-What if he was displeased?
-He had been promised the eldest daughter, but had instead received Siri.
-But. . .would he even know the difference?
-They could both change their hair color at will, and they were of similar enough ages and build.
+Or, was it something else.
+He had been promised the eldest daughter of the Idris king, but had instead received Siri.
+Would he even know the difference?
+She and Vivenna both had the Royal Locks, and they were of similar build.
 Somehow, she doubted the great king of Hallandren would care that much which daughter had been sent, as long as he received his bride.

 The minutes passed, the room growing more dark as the fire burned away its logs.

 He’s toying with me, Siri thought.
 Forcing me to wait on his whims.
 He was the God King.
-Making her wait in such an uncomfortable position seemed a message--one that showed who was in power.
+Making her kneel in such an uncomfortable position was probably a message--one that showed who was in power.
 He would take her when he willed it, and not before.

 Siri gritted her teeth as the minutes passed.
 How long had she been kneeling?
 An hour, maybe longer.
 And still, there wasn’t a hint of sound--no knock, no cough, not even a shuffle from the God King.

-Siri continued to kneel.
 Perhaps it was a test, to see how long she would remain as she was.
 Perhaps she was just reading too much into things.
 Either way, she forced herself to remain in place, shifting only when she absolutely had to.

 Vivenna had the training.
 Vivenna had the poise and the refinement.
 But Siri, she had the stubbornness.
 One only had to look back at her history of repeatedly ignoring lessons and duties to realize that.
 With time, she’d even broken down her father, who had stopped growing displeased with her to save his own sanity.